Taming heavy-tailed features by shrinkage: Abstract

 \section{Abstract}

-In this paper, we consider the generalized linear models (GLM) with heavy-tailed features and corruptions.
-Besides clipping the response, we propose to shrink the feature vector by its $\ell_4$-norm under the low dimensional regime and clip each entry of the feature vector in the high-dimensional regime.
-Under bounded fourth moment assumptions, we show that the MLE based on shrunk or clipped data enjoys nearly the minimax optimal rate with exponential deviation bound.
-Simulations demonstrate significant improvement in statistical performance by feature shrinkage and clipping in linear regression with heavy-tailed noise and logistic regression with noisy labels.
-We also apply shrinkage to deep features of MNIST images and find that classifiers trained by shrunk deep features are fairly robust to noisy labels: it achieves $0.9\%$ testing error in the presence of $40\%$ mislabeled data.
+In this work, we focus on a variant of the generalized linear model (GLM) called corrupted GLM (CGLM) with heavy-tailed features and responses.
+To robustify the statistical inference on this model, we propose to apply $\ell_4$-norm shrinkage to the feature vectors in the low-dimensional regime and apply elementwise shrinkage to them in the high-dimensional regime.
+Under bounded fourth moment assumptions, we show that the maximum likelihood estimator (MLE) based on the shrunk data enjoys nearly the minimax optimal rate with an exponential deviation bound.
+Our simulations demonstrate that the proposed feature shrinkage significantly enhances the statistical performance in linear regression and logistic regression on heavy-tailed data.
+Finally, we apply our shrinkage principle to guard against mislabeling and image noise in the human-written digit recognition problem.
+We add an $\ell_4$-norm shrinkage layer to the original neural net and reduce the testing misclassification rate by more than $30\%$ relatively in the presence of mislabeling and image noise.